Language selection

 Development

-Following the devastating 2017 hurricane season in the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support reconstruction, building resilience, and strengthen regional response capacities.
-The pledge was fulfilled in 2022 and included support to organisations such as the Caribbean Disaster Emergency Management Agency, which played an active role in response to Hurricane Dorian in 2019, to which also Canada also responded with humanitarian assistance.
-The Bahamas is also a borrowing member of the Caribbean Development Bank (CDB), of which Canada is the largest non-borrowing shareholder and a key contributor.
-The CDB extended a US$50M loan to The Bahamas after Hurricane Dorian in 2019 and an additional US$40M loan in 2020 to address COVID-19.
+Following the devastating 2017 hurricane season in the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience.
+The pledge was fulfilled in 2022 and included support to organizations such as the Caribbean Disaster Emergency Management Agency (CDEMA), which played an active role in response to Hurricane Dorian in 2019, to which Canada also responded with humanitarian assistance.
+In May 2024, Canada signed a Memorandum of Understanding with CDEMA to improve tactical mobility coordination for enhanced disaster response.

-At the CARICOM Intersessional Meeting in February 2020, Canada announced an additional, $61.5 million in new commitments for resilience, technical assistance and education exchanges for the Caribbean.
-This includes, for example, the Canada-CARICOM Expert Deployment Mechanism, which provides technical assistance to CARICOM governments, including The Bahamas, to diversify and strengthen the economy, build climate resilient communities, and reduce inequality.
+A principle means of support to the Caribbean is technical assistance and training to increase the capacity of governments and organizations.
+For instance, the Canada-CARICOM Expert Deployment Mechanism, which provides technical assistance to CARICOM governments, including The Bahamas, to diversify and strengthen the economy, build climate resilient communities, and reduce inequality.

 During the COVID-19 crisis, Canada redirected programming to respond to the need of The Bahamas and the Caribbean including to address gender-based violence, income support and essential services, training and technical assistance for health professionals, as well as supplies and protective equipment.